greenzorro/victor42.eth/content/post-en/折腾与思考/AI现在能独立做PPT了吗？.md

 ![The add extensions menu in Coze Space showing the checked image generator tool](https://cdn.victor42.work/posts/2025-05/5fef56ffc2dc7b28742139ce8646184c.webp)

-I specifically enabled two extensions for Coze Space—Feishu Docs and an image generation tool—to see if it would utilize them.
+I specifically enabled two extensions for Coze Space - Feishu Docs and an image generation tool - to see if it would utilize them.
 It used neither.
 The report wasn't written to Feishu Docs, nor were images generated and inserted.
 This was expected, as I hadn't explicitly instructed it to use them.
 Besides, for this kind of report, web images are preferable to generated ones; aesthetics weren't the priority.

 ## Manus